wang-chen-hui/batchsgemmAMD/README.md

 ## sgemm_test_by_authorize
 1. ___makefile___ has some problem,so we need to use ```LIB_PATH = lib/libcheckresult.so lib/libsgemm_strided_batched.so -lcrypto``` to replace ```LIB_PATH = -L./lib -lcheckresult -lsgemm_strided_batched -lcrypto```
 2. or we also can complie this code by ```hipcc example_sgemm_strided_batched.cpp -I./include lib/libcheckresult.so lib/libsgemm_strided_batched.so -lcrypto -w -o example_sgemm_strided_batched```

+## Currently
+this projiect only has hip code